 "What you need to have is a restoration of the fisheries," says Michael Harris of Orca Conservancy.
 "You just need to get salmon in the water."

 Harris used to run the Pacific Whale Watch Association as executive director.
 Harris and other groups like the Center for Whale Research say the proposed area off San Juan Island is no longer a feeding ground—and what little salmon are left in our region just aren’t there anymore.

 "There needs to be strong criteria for establishing marine protected areas, " says Harris.
 "They need to be identified as feeding hot spots, they need to help.
 You can’t have conservation measures that are largely based on optics."

 But the Orca Citizens Relief Alliance and their partners say we need to act now.
 Solving pollution and restoring populations could take decades, but this protection zone could be implemented right away.
 Harris disagrees, saying this is a complicated matter.

 "We have co-managers of the fisheries by law and those are the treaty tribes of Washington state—and they need to be on board for this and I’m not sure they are."

 For West and the Orca Relief Citizens' Alliance, they want to get the things going before it's too late for this iconic mammal that's lived in Puget Sound and Salish Sea waters for tens of thousands of years.

 "The resident orcas are in dire situation right now.
 It’s going to require immediate and drastic action to save these animals from extinction."

-The proposed whale protection zone is just one part of NOAA's comprehensive plan to help boost the Southern Resident orca population, but Barre says they want to hear from all sides.
+The proposed whale protection zone is just one part of NOAA's comprehensive plant to help boost the southern resident orca population, but Lynne Barre with NOAA Fisheries says they want to hear from all sides.

 "We do a full analysis on both the animals and the human part of that decision.
 So that’s a lot of the type of information we’re asking from the public to help us with."